 - Coordinates with other pieces in the Little Architect collection

-- Seat height of about 12 inches is sized for children under the age of about 8 to 10
+- Seat height of 12 inches is sized for children under age 10

 - Does not provide lower-back support for longer hours of sitting

-Why we chose it: It’s got all the benefits of a solid wood desk chair, with the fun of eight different colors, ranging from zippy, bold hues to refined neutrals.
+Why we chose it: All the benefits of a solid wood desk chair with the fun of eight different colors, ranging from bold hues to refined neutrals.

 What we like: